Unmel5/mines-geophysics/README.md

     ```sh
     pip install -r requirements.txt
     ```
+## STA/LTA Code Use

+**Melissa, please add directions similar to the directions below for the autoencoder showing how to run the unit tests and the timing/scalability tests for the STA/LTA method**

-## Usage
+## Autoencoder Code Use

-To load and preprocess seismic images, apply the autoencoder to seismic data, visualize the original and reconstructed spectra, and perform scalability testing on the autoencoder:
+To load and preprocess seismic DAS data, apply the autoencoder to seismic data, visualize the original and reconstructed spectra, and perform scalability testing on the autoencoder:

 ```python
 from src.data_processing import load_psd_image